 Initially self-taught, Gustavo has refined his playing with several of North America’s top players, including New Mexico’s Calvin Hazen.
 In spring of 2014, he independently recorded Punto Lejano, a full-length studio album, at Empty Sea Studios in Seattle, WA.
 The album was performed by a 6-piece, instrumental ensemble and consists of four long-form, through-composed pieces.
-In addition to the creative work, Gustavo led all logistical and production-related activities.
-The album was released in summer of 2014.
-The project is ongoing and new iterations are in development.
+It was released in summer of 2014 and is an ongoing project.

 Amongst a variety of influences, Gustavo’s main references include Paco de Lucía, Pepe Habichuela, Manolo Sanlúcar, Tomatito, Moraíto Chico, and Miguel Ángel Cortés.
 In addition to his love of flamenco, he is a fan of jazz, classical, rock, various forms of world music.
 He enjoys playing with artists from these different traditions.
 Born and raised in Twin Falls, Idaho, he spent ten years in Seattle before moving to Spain in 2017.
 Las Vegas, NV; Turin, Italy; St. Louis, MO; Barcelona, Spain; and Buenos Aires, Argentina, have all been called home at one time or another as well.
 Gustavo holds undergraduate and graduate degrees in architecture.
 He is a registered architect in Washington State, and was employed by LMN Architects in Seattle prior to receiving his performing arts fellowship.